iarsystems/bx-github-ci/README.md

 Over time, a practice like this can help guaranteeing convergence to improved quality of the `production-grade` code base.
 It also helps avoiding that new features break other parts of a project.
 Ultimately it builds a development log of the project which, when properly used, can become a solid asset for consistent deliveries as the project evolves.

-The GitHub Actions provides a great and scalable way to manage automation tasks for building, testing and deploying software and might be suitable for many use cases.
+The IAR Build Tools for Linux along with the GitHub CI provides a great and scalable way to manage automation tasks for building, and analyzing embedded software projects.
+Hence it might be suitable for many use cases.

 For more tutorials like this, stay tuned on our [GitHub page][gh-iar-url] and the [IAR Build Tools official page][iar-bx-url] and the [Weekly Breakpoint blog][iar-bkpt-url].